jacksleight/statamic-focal-link/README.md

 Statamic Focal Link is not free software.
 You will need to purchase a license via the [Statamic Marketplace](https://statamic.com/addons/jacksleight/focal-link) to use it in production.

+## Contributing

+All contributions are very welcome and appreciated!
+However, plese bear in mind that while Memberbox's source code is open source and publicly available, it is proprietary.
+Everything in this repo, including any community-contributed code, is the property of Jack Sleight.

 <!-- /statamic:hide -->